aaronesque/gyre-lc/docs/source/user-guide/python-walkthrough.rst

 .. figure:: ./walkthrough-flowchart.png

    Figure 1.
 A flowchart describing how a user can create a light curve using GYRE-lc.
-Notice how the :py:class:`gyrelc.Observer` object, which contains the `flux()` method, takes :py:class:`gyrelc.Binary` as an input, which in turn takes 2 :py:class:`gyrelc.Star` as input.
+Notice how the :py:class:`gyrelc.Observer` object, which contains the :py:func:`find_flux()` method, takes :py:class:`gyrelc.Binary` as an input, which in turn takes 2 :py:class:`gyrelc.Star` as input.
 Although both :py:class:`gyrelc.Star` share the same :py:class:`msg.PhotGrid`, they each have their own corresponding tidal response and stellar models.

 .. _python-walkthrough-inputs: